You would do anything to stop being an angry parent! But it feels like your child knows just the right buttons to press to fire you up!

 Take some time off from your packed schedule and focus on yourself.
 Indulge in activities that you used to like before becoming a parent.

-Maybe you got so busy with juggling work and life as a parent, you don’t have much time to spend with your partner.
+Maybe you got so busy with juggling work and life as a parent.
+You don’t have much time to spend with your partner.
 Tell someone to watch the kids and schedule date nights to reignite the spark in your marriage.

-Go meet your friends and treat yourself to a spa day.
+Meet your friends and treat yourself to a spa day.
 Maybe a little time off is all you need to let go of the frustration and resentment that comes with parenting sometimes.

 You are a human being before you are a parent.
-So, don’t beat yourself up too hard for losing it every once in a while.
+So, please don’t beat yourself up too hard for losing it every once in a while.
 It happens, and it is your reaction to it that matters and defines you as a person.

-It’s a journey and when you decided to keep your anger in check you already took a step forward.
+It’s a journey, and when you decided to keep your anger in check, you already took a step forward.
 Keep going.

 Here are some tips if you feel bad for getting angry with your baby, these will help!